cbarraco/windows-scripts/README.md

-# registry-entries
+# Windows Scripts
-Various entries into the registry that I've found and made.
+Scripts for Windows that I've made and found